 As a fellow coffee addict, I'm here as the bearer of good news.

-Coffee is not bad for you.
+Coffee is not bad for you and has plenty of health benefits.
 Right now, I can almost hear the 150 million daily coffee drinkers in the U.S. breathing a collective sigh of relief (while keeping one nervous eye on the drip brewer as it churns up the second pot of the day).
 I get it — some skepticism is normal when you are first told that you are allowed to truly enjoy something you love.

 There has to be a catch, right?